xforcevesa/xforcevesa.github.io/git-notes/01-git-in-a-nutshell.md

 - When changing data to git, git never actually erase any data in its database.

-- You can lose or mess up changes you haven't committed yet, but once you commit it, it's very difficult to lose it, unless you format or destroy the disk.
+- You can lose or mess up changes you haven't committed yet, but once you commit it, it's very difficult to lose it.

 - That is to say, we can experiment without the danger of severely screwing things up.